Americo-Liberian people: Americo-Liberian diaspora

-Following the 1980 Liberian coup d'état, the First Liberian Civil War and the Second Liberian Civil War, thousands of Americo-Liberians left the country while others were killed in the conflicts.
-The 1980 coup brought an end to the dominant political position that Americo-Liberians had held on Liberian society and resulted in influential Americo-Liberian individuals and families leaving the country through either being forced or voluntarily going into exile abroad.
+Following the 1980 Liberian coup d'état and the First and the Second Liberian Civil Wars, thousands of Americo-Liberians left the country while others were killed in the conflicts.
+The 1980 coup brought an end to the dominant political position that Americo-Liberians had held on Liberian society and resulted in influential Americo-Liberian individuals and families leaving the country either by being forced or voluntarily going into exile.
 The higher socio-economic status of Americo-Liberians also enabled them to emigrate from the country more easily compared to other ethnic groups during times of conflict.
-In 1991, American President George H. W. Bush granted Liberians immigration protection in 1991 under “temporary protected status" during the first civil war.
+In 1991, American President George H. W. Bush granted Liberians immigration protection in 1991 under "temporary protected status" during the first civil war.
 Americo-Liberians have settled predominantly in the United States in places such as Maryland, Minnesota, New York, Pennsylvania, as well as in smaller numbers in Canada and the United Kingdom.
 Some of the children of Americo-Liberian immigrants to the United States are known to identify themselves as African-American as opposed to Liberian and have adopted American accents and culture.
-Although the Americo-Liberian diaspora is extensive in the United States, there remains communities of Americo-Liberians in the larger Liberian cities and towns such as Monrovia, Crozerville, and Careysburg.
+Although the Americo-Liberian diaspora is extensive in the United States, there remain communities of Americo-Liberians in the larger Liberian cities and towns such as Monrovia, Crozerville, and Careysburg.
 In 2009, it was estimated that a population of 150,000 Americo-Liberians existed within the total Liberian population of 3.5 million people.

 Americo-Liberian cultural legacy

 While globalization has carried African-American culture around the world, Americo-Liberians reproduced their own cultural American continuity in Liberia.
 Its name means "land of the free", and it is considered the most American of African countries in terms of its political institutions.

 The Liberian constitution, structure of government, and flag resemble those of the United States.
 The former residences of Americo-Liberian families were built in the style of antebellum plantation homes they may have admired in the American South.
 Their language continued to carry elements of African-American Vernacular English.
 By many accounts, Liberians easily integrate into African-American communities.
 Liberian immigrants to the United States have the highest passport acceptance rates and the longest extension rates of any citizens of African nations.

-Although many of the upper-class Americo-Liberians left the country or were killed during the civil wars, and their houses and monuments crumbling, ordinary Liberians look to the United States for aid.
+Although many of the upper-class Americo-Liberians left the country or were killed during the civil wars, and their houses and monuments crumbled, ordinary Liberians look to the United States for aid.
 In 2007, BET founder Robert Johnson called for "African Americans to support Liberia like Jewish Americans support Israel".

 Notable Americo-Liberians

-The Americo-Liberian or Congau ethnic group has produced several notable politicians, businessman, and professionals including:
+The Americo-Liberian or Congau ethnic group has produced several notable politicians, businessmen, and professionals including: